GrahamCampbell/Laravel-Security/README.md

 ## Configuration

-Laravel Security requires no configuration.
-Just follow the simple install instructions and go!
+Laravel Security supports optional configuration.

+To get started, first publish the package config file:

+    php artisan config:publish graham-campbell/security

+There is one config options:

+**Evil attributes**

+This option (`'evil'`) defines the evil attributes and they will be always be removed from the input.

 ## Usage